ronospace/cyclesync-period-tracker/README.md

 ## 🏆 **ENTERPRISE ARCHITECTURE BREAKTHROUGH**

-CycleSync has undergone a major transformation, evolving from a simple period tracker into a **comprehensive enterprise-grade healthcare platform**!
+FlowSense has undergone a major transformation, evolving from a simple period tracker into a **comprehensive enterprise-grade healthcare platform**!

 ### 🚀 **Enterprise Data Layer (NEW!)**
 - **Advanced Data Repository** with intelligent caching and real-time synchronization